liquid-collective/liquid-collective-protocol/natspec/Firewall.md

 > Firewall

 This contract accepts calls to admin-level functions of an underlying contract, and         ensures the caller holds an appropriate role for calling that function.
-There are two roles:          - An Admin can call anything          - An Executor can call specific functions specified at construction         Random callers cannot call anything through this contract, even if the underlying function         is unpermissioned in the underlying contract.
+There are two roles:          - An Admin can call anything          - An Executor can call specific functions.
+The list of function is customisable.
+Random callers cannot call anything through this contract, even if the underlying function         is unpermissioned in the underlying contract.
 Calls to non-admin functions should be called at the underlying contract directly.